rnorthconference/rnorthconference.github.io/content/about.md

 draft = false
 +++

 Are you an intermediate or advanced R user looking for an opportunity to expand your knowledge and connect with the diverse R community in the Twin Cities?
-We'd love for you to join us VIRTUALLY at noRth 2020!
-Registration coming soon.
+We'd love for you to join us VIRTUALLY at noRth 2020! <a href = "https://rnorthconference.github.io/#contact"> REGISTER now! </a>

 The conference will consist of two morning sessions of seminars (July 14 - 15).